xenondevs/Docs/docs/nova/addon/worldgen/features/features.md

     ]
     ```

-Check out the [Biomes](../biome.md) page for more information on how to create a new biome or, if you want to add
+Check out the [Biomes](../biome.md) page for more information on how to create a new biome.
+If you want to add your
-your feature to an existing biome, check out the [Biome Injections](../inject/biome.md) page.
+feature to an existing biome, check out the [Biome Injections](../inject/biome.md) page.